Video Analysis

 Flight path

-An accurate video reenactment of the drone's entire flight path
+An accurate video reenactment of the majority of the drone's flight

 The drone's appearance